top of page

 Findlay:

-You know as well as I do that I've devoted many years of my life to the movement, of propagating it with my books, and the endowment that I gave to the Spiritualist movement.
-How that it should be an open forum, that it should be utilised, that the house should be utilised for propagating this truth for the development of instruments that could serve and be of great service in an outer world, and they should use the college as a college where they can be trained, and where they could be sent out.
+You know as well as I do that I devoted many years of my life to the movement, the propagating of it with my books, and the endowment that I gave to the Spiritualist movement: that it should be an open forum, that it should be utilised, that the house should be utilised for the propagating of this truth for the development of instruments that could serve and be of great service in an outer world, that they should use the college, as a college where they can be trained, where they could be sent out.

-I'd always hoped that it could be used in that sense, that it could be a training college where people could learn about the movement, the aspects of mediumship, the development of mediumship.
-Where they could be trained, where they could be housed, where they could be educated, where they could find a way in which they could best serve, and they could be sent out and about to various societies, churches, propaganda meetings; presenting this subject intelligently, rationally, and evidentially.
-But it seems to me as if it's developed into what is a second-rate hotel - with not very good service and poor food !
+I'd always hoped that it could be used in that sense, that it could be a training college where people could learn about the movement, the aspects of mediumship, the development of mediumship – where they could be trained, where they could be housed, where they could be educated, where they could find a way in which they could best serve, and they could be sent out and about to various societies, churches, propaganda meetings; presenting this subject intelligently, rationally, and evidentially.
+But it seems to me as if it's developed into... well, a second-rate hotel...

 Findlay: